-Selecting the best Solo 401(k) provider is an important decision that should be researched thoroughly.
+Selecting the best Solo 401(k) provider is an important decision that you should research thoroughly.
 Below are several tips to help you select the best Solo 401(k) provider for your self-employed or small business retirement plan.

 1. Always Make Sure You Are Working With a Tax & ERISA Professional